renevanosnabrugge/SendEmail-BuildTask/README.md

 # Send Email
-This extension takes care of sending email within your build or release pipeline
+This extension takes care of sending email within your build or release pipeline.
+Since February 2025 there is a new version that uses Node.
+This is fully created by Wes MacDonald (@wesmacdonald) and he deserves all credits!

 ## What can you do
 * Send email to 1 or more addresses (To, CC and BCC)